franz-deleon/ConstructInvoker/README.md

             }
         }

-Register your invokable class in your modules using the provided `getConstructInvokerConfig()` method.
+Register your invokable classes in your modules using the provided `getConstructInvokerConfig()` method.

         // Module.php of Application module
         public function getConstructInvokerConfig()